outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - difference in set type (average vs. extreme)
         - compliance with common patterns (like 'many symmetry origin values (like an average) plus few extreme/different values')

+        which favors difference (given the concepts of limits which have limited directions of difference, averages which have more limited difference degrees, difference types (extreme vs. average), difference in probability of various adjacent pairs, & the number of options), even though the difference is not enforced (theres no rule guaranteeing the next value will be different or a specific degree of difference)

       - violation of randomness about a symmetry:

         - a random variable will change if another symmetry is adjacent enough to exert gravity on the variable, at which point the random variable will conver to & be distorted around the new symmetry